It’s official! Burntcoat Head Park will open Friday, June 4.

-Twice each day the Bay of Fundy fills and empties its 160 billion tons of water creating the highest tides in the world.
-In 1975 The Guinness Book of World Records listed Burntcoat Head in the Minas Basin, Nova Scotia as the site of the greatest average tide of 47.5 feet with an extreme range of 53.6 feet.
+Unbeatable – and breathtaking.
+Welcome to the highest tides in the world.
+Twice each day the Bay of Fundy fills and empties its 160 billion tons of water, a feat of nature recognized by the Guinness World Records in 1975.
+Burntcoat Head has an average tide of 47.5 feet with an extreme range of 53.6 feet.

 Click here for tide schedule at Burntcoat Head Park.